PClubIITI/blog/_posts/2017-09-09-Inroduction-toSAT-solving.md

 ---

 layout: post
-title: "Inroduction to SAT solving using Z3"
+title: "Introduction to SAT solving using Z3"
 description: "Little theory you should get (or maybe not)"
 date: 2017-08-23
 author: "Sudhakar Verma"